zf-fr/zfr-eb-worker/README.md

 Your worker then could optimize the image as a response of this event.

-### Retrieving event info
+### Retrieving message info

 ZfrEbWorker will automatically dispatch the incoming request to the middleware specified for the given event.
-The event information is stored inside various request attributes, as shown below:
+The message information is stored inside various request attributes, as shown below:

 ```php